Closeup of NBC-77 SOF CBRN gas mask filter canister

 Solider using the NBC-77 SOF CBRN gas mask filter with a firearm

-• Unmatched 20 year shelf life for cost-saving, long term storage
+• Unmatched 20 year shelf life for cost-savings, long term storage

 • Compatible with commonly available 40mm NATO threaded respirators for interchangeability